Rijksmuseum/rijksmuseum.github.io/index.md

 }
 {% endhighlight %}

-As you can see, this api returns a list of `levels`.
+As you can see, this API returns a list of `levels`.
 These levels have a number of `tiles`.
 The tiles form the full image.
 You can choose the right level by using the width and height.
 They describe the total resolution of the chosen level.
 You can also select a level by name.
 Level `z0` contains the largest available image and `z6` the smallest.

 When you have chosen a level you can construct the image by positioning the tiles.
 X and Y describe the horizontal and vertical position of the image.